Laz4rz/smolregressor/README.md

 # smolregressor
 It aint much, but it's... how do I write C again?
+Of course it is inspired by Mr. Karpathys work.

 ### Compile
 ```